eparovyshnaya/meta-calendar/README.md

 [![Release](https://img.shields.io/badge/Release-Latest%201.0.1-pink.svg)](https://github.com/eparovyshnaya/meta-calendar/releases/latest)

-#### what is it all about
+## what is it all about
-It's sort of a data structure with a plain API to handle time *period*s.
+_Meta-calendar_ is sort of a data structure with a plain API to handle time *period*s.
-*Period*s are not nailed down to a particular dates, so you cannot settle an alarm clock to avoid missing start of such a *period*.
+*Period*s are not nailed down to particular dates, so you cannot settle an alarm clock to avoid missing start of such a *period*.
 Instead, they are expressed freely like
  - autumn school holidays: from the last saturday of October till the first saturday of November